-Name: Pigeon Pose
+Name: Pigeon Yoga Pose

 Sanskrit: Eka Pada Rajakapotasana

-Pose Level: (Beginner/Intermediate/Advanced)
+Pose Level: Intermediate

-• helps to stretch the pecs.
+- Helps to stretch the pecs.

-• opens the shoulder girdle.
+- Opens the shoulder girdle.

-• promotes an upright posture.
+- Promotes an upright posture.

-• facilitates the release of stress and tension.
+- Facilitates the release of stress and tension.

-Among other risks, we also point out possible injuries to the knee, due to excessive pressure on the knees.
+If you have hip, knee or lower back problems, it is best to avoid it altogether, unless recommended by a healthcare professional.
+Women who are pregnant or with mild to moderate musculoskeletal injuries should speak to their doctor first.Among other risks, we also point out possible injuries to the knee, due to excessive pressure on the knees.
 To avoid problems, it is best to place a folded towel under the buttocks and thigh to improve the positioning of the hips and knees.
 This will reduce the pressure and the risk of injury

 Poses Commonly Transitioned too:

 Fire Log Pose ( Agnistambhasana), Reclining Leg Cradle